lervag/vimtex/DOCUMENTATION.md

 interact with the given PDF-Viewer which you've declared in the `g:vimtex_view_method`.

-# ftplugin
-Well nothing really big to say here: If you open a `bib` or `tex` tiletype it'll look, if you have VimTeX has been loaded.

-# indent
-The main function is `VimtexIndent` which returns the indent of the next line you're writing.
-If you want to know how it's doing that, take a look into this function!

 # rplugin/python3/denite/source/vimtex.py
 This file is used to interact with the [denite.vim](https://github.com/Shougo/denite.nvim) plugin.
 For example to jump to a section/subsection or chapter.

-# syntax
-The main file which loads the syntax highlighting settings according to its needs because all syntax rules might wouldn't be worth it.

 # test
 This directory includes *all* test cases which have to pass in order to have a